You want smart political talk without the meltdowns?

 I would not recommend to go to war against the Houthis when they are launching this.

-Okay, after the war we will see what can be done.
+Okay, after the war, we will see what can be done.

 It's a huge problem, mainly for America, not for us.

-And the Houthis are the long arm of of Iran, and if that's what Iran success succeeds to do, it is something that we know how to deal with.
+And if that's what Iran succeeds to do, it is something that we know how to deal with.

 South Syria is totally another story.

-It's a no main's land.
+It's a nomenclature.

-There are Shiite militias there, but the capabilities uh of the Iranians in Syria is very, very, very limited.
+There are Shiite militias there, but the capabilities of the Iranians in Syria is very, very, very limited.

-They have some capabilities, but it's very, very limited because in the last eleven years, we are bombing there every week at least once, and some of the weeks more than once, and they didn't succeed to beat what they had in mind.
+They have some capability, but it's very, very limited because in the last 11 years, we are bombing there every week at least once, and some of the weeks more than once.

-There is but it is not a big one.
+There is, but it is not a big one.

-The big big threat and the real threat for Israel is Hezbollah.
+The big, big threat and the real threat for Israel is Hezbollah.

-And what to do with Hezbollah, how to deal with Hezbollah is a big question that should be asked immediately after we're war if Nasarala decide not to broaden his involvement in the in the war more than it he did up till no up till now.
+And what to do with Hezbollah, how to deal with Hezbollah is a big question that should be asked immediately after the war.

-Well, General, I want you to know um you have the support of many, many good Americans here, and many around the world that see this for what it is, and our thoughts and prayers are with you.
+Well, General, I want you to know you have the support of many, many good Americans here and many around the world that see this for what it is.

-So uh we wish you God speed, sir.
+So we wish you Godspeed, sir.

-Um, we're very sorry you have to live through this.
+And we're very sorry you have to live through this.

 Not fun.